Ibtesam-Mahmood/gpt-npm-cli/README.md

 - `gptcli summary`: Summarizes text and webpage contents, uses map reduce to ensure no limits are encountered for the text
 - `gptcli translate`: Translates the input text to a desired language.
 - `gptcli understand`: Parses a webpage and allows the user to ask questions about its contents in chat format.
+- `gptcli chat`: Runs a chat interface that can be improved with the following functionalities:
+  - Search Functionality: Provided thorugh `SerpAPI` or `ValueSerp`

 For more information run the `gptcli help` command.